-The IUCN Red List data is a source of information and reference used by many research institutions from all over the world.
+The IUCN Red List data is a source of information and reference used by many research institutions worldwide.
 The IUCN uses a website with all the details and data.
 This contains information on different kinds of species that are endangered or on the brink of extinction.
 The website makes the process simple and easy to download the data and use it for research purposes.

-Many of the scientific journals and conservation articles cite the IUCN Red List and its vital contribution to conservation planning.
+Many scientific journals and conservation articles cite the IUCN Red List and its vital contribution to conservation planning.

 Informing Policy and Convention

 The multilateral environmental agreements use the IUCN Red List to make informed decisions.
-It is used as a guide used to revise the basis of international treaties such as the Convention on International Trade in Endangered Species and Convention on Migratory Species.
+It guides international treaties such as the Convention on International Trade in Endangered Species and Convention on Migratory Species.

-The IUCN Red List is also used as a source of data for the United Nations Sustainable Development Goals.
-They use the list in determining their progress in achieving sustainable development goals.
+The IUCN Red List is also a data source for the United Nations Sustainable Development Goals.
+They use the list to determine their progress in achieving sustainable development goals.

 The Convention on Biological Diversity (CBD) relies on data from the IUCN Red List.
 They used the data to calculate the Red List Index (RLI).
-The RLI is a crucial indicator of biodiversity and used to monitor progress and achievements towards their targets.
+The RLI is a crucial indicator of biodiversity and is used to monitor progress and achievements toward their targets.

-Another importance of the IUCN Red List is in the assessment of freshwater species.
-The Ramsar convention specifically makes use of this information to select sites for freshwater biodiversity.
+Another importance of the IUCN Red List is in assessing freshwater species.
+The Ramsar convention uses this information to select sites for freshwater biodiversity.

 The Red List is a great reference and an essential source of information for many other conventions and policy platforms.
-Many decisions are made after analyzing the Red List data, and information is reviewed.
+After analyzing the Red List data, many decisions are made, and information is reviewed.
 This is useful in making improved and wiser decisions.

 Influences Resource Allocations

-Many foundations and funding organizations depend heavily on data from the IUCN Red List to make guided investments in conservation.
-There are many species of animals that are endangered and vulnerable requiring immediate conservation measures.
+Many foundations and funding organizations depend heavily on the IUCN Red List data to guide conservation investments.
+Many species of animals are endangered and vulnerable requiring immediate conservation measures.

 Foundations interested in conservation use the Red List assessments to determine which species they should focus on.

-Organizations such as the Global Environmental Facility use information from the Red List to guide its resource allocations.
-The Red List is an important tool for determining which species of plants or animals to put higher on the conservation list.
+Organizations such as the Global Environmental Facility use information from the Red List to guide their resource allocations.
+The Red List is essential for determining which species of plants or animals to put higher on the conservation list.

-The IUCN Red List also provides information on which regions have the least population of the species and what should be done to protect them.
+The IUCN Red List also provides information on which regions have minor species populations and what should be done to protect them.